mRcSchwering/magic-soup/docs/tutorials.md

 These are the main levers for exerting evolutionary pressure.
 Most time will go into fine-tuning them.
-Generally, we want to slowly increase or decrease the likelihood of cells dying or replicating over a certain variable (more on this later # TODO).
+Generally, we want to slowly increase or decrease the likelihood of cells dying or replicating over a certain variable (more on this in [Selection](#selection)).
 Here, these variables are intracellular concentration of specific molecule species.

 Let's start with killing cells.